Raleigh Neighborhood College

 Clodagh Bastian, executive director of International Focus "It connected me personally more to the City.
 I feel that I not only know more about the workings of the City but I feel more a part of it because of the experience."

-Applications for Spring 2018 are now being accepted.
+Applications for Fall 2018 are now being accepted.
+The fall session will run from September 6 - November 15, 2018

 You may apply online or print an application to submit by mail.
 To ensure classes are lively, and students have a chance to interact with City Officials, enrollment is limited to 25 participants.
 Applications will be considered in the order they are received.